blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Tag Based vs Hierarchical Data Management.md

 - You can't expect the users to tag all files individually
 	- People are lazy, and put stuff in new folders, or save everything to desktop.
 	- We can fix it by listing everything as untagged, and creating `new-tag`s.
 Just copying what they do with folders.
+- Tags can lead to a keyboard-centric approach
+	- There can be many tags when there are too many files.
+So, selecting tags by mouse won't be easier than navigating folders, where only a few folders are displayed at once.
+		- Perhaps one can set a parent tags section with only a limited number of tags, and when you select them, you can select their subtags.
+		- However, that will mean you have to separate parent tags and adjective tags.
+At this point, the function of parent tags become similar to that of folders, except that they still can have multiple parent tags.
+		- The keyboard workflow will definitely become popular.
+The
+- Tags can lead to files getting lost
+	- It's questionable.
+Still, when files are placed in folders
+-